fabianorosa1/CloundFoundry_Connectivity/readme.md

 A destination defines the back-end connectivity.
 In its simplest form, a destination is an URL to which requests are forwarded.
 There has to be a destination for every single app (microservice) that is a part of the business application.

 The value of the destination "name" property ("name":“backend” in the example below) must match the value of the destinations property configured for a route in the corresponding application-router configuration file (xs-app.json).

+* source in configuration file: Describes a regular expression that matches the incoming request URL.
+* target: The incoming request path is rewritten to this target